Paper and Boxes

 - Photographs.
 Cannot be recycled due to chemical coatings used in the photo developing process.

 - Shredded paper.
 Shredded paper is too small to make it through the sorting system at the recycling plant.
-It's best to take shredded paper to a mixed paper drop off bin operated by Paper Retriever or River Valley Paper Company.
+It's best to take shredded paper to a mixed paper drop off bin operated by Paper Retriever or Integrity Fiber.
 Typically, paper recycling bins are located in the parking lots of schools, places of worship and other nonprofits.
 Use a paper bag (not plastic) to hold your shredded paper.

 - Foil, ribbon, glitter, rope, fabric or other decorations.
 These materials on cards, gift bags or wrapping paper contaminate the recycling process.

 Apartment and condominium dwellers can recycle too.
 Your community may have a drop off for mixed paper and boxes.

 Businesses with large quantities of mixed paper can contact local paper recycling companies for service information.
 For business locations, see the list of options below.